Select Page

 Lake Watershed Action Plans

-What is a Watershed Action Plan: A Lake Watershed Action Plan is an assessment to identify the greatest threats to the lake ecosystem, including impacts on water quality and wildlife habitat from stormwater runoff and from altered, cleared, or converted shorelands.
+What is a Lake Watershed Action Plan?
+A Lake Watershed Action Plan is an assessment and planning tool which identifies the greatest threats to the lake ecosystem, including impacts on water quality and wildlife habitat from stormwater runoff and from altered, cleared, or converted shorelands.
 The assessment combines a lake’s condition of shoreland, tributaries, drainage ditches, wetlands, hydrologically connected roads, and working landscapes in an individual planning guide that prioritizes restoration and protection actions for that specific region.

-Watershed Action Plans Data Library’s are digital libraries with sources of relevant information such as shoreland parcels, lidar topography, land use mapping, water quality data, relevant GIS layers, and town infrastructure information.
+Lake Watershed Action Plans Data Libraries are digital libraries with sources of relevant information such as shoreland parcels, lidar topography, land use mapping, water quality data, relevant GIS layers, and town infrastructure information.

-Click here for the Lake Caspian Action Plan Data Library
+Click here for the Caspian Lake Watershed Action Plan Site

-Click here for the Shadow Lake Action Plan Data Library
+Click here for the Shadow Lake Watershed Action Plan Site

-Click here for the Willoughby Lake Action Plan Data Library
+Click here for the Willoughby Lake Watershed Action Plan Site

 Trees for Streams